awesomelena/assembler-linker-emulator/README.md

 **architecture-independent linker**, and an **interpretive emulator** for a 32-bit abstract computer system with a terminal and a timer peripheral.

-This was built as a university project for the *System Software* course.
-The source code identifiers and comments are in Serbian; this README maps everything to English so the code can be read by anyone.

 ---

 ## What the toolchain does